9 cons of building your own in-house HR system

 Last but not least – what is the real reason to develop an internal HR management system?
 A missing feature?
 But is it worth it?
 Something else – but what?

-A cost-saving?
-Considering the list above, is the cost of an online time and attendance tracking tool so high, compared to hundreds of hours worked by committed and skilled engineers?
-Making your HR staff happier with the solution they use?
+A cost-saving compared to modern HR software priced per employee per month?
+Considering the list above, is the cost of an online time attendance management system (HR software) so high compared to hundreds of hours worked by committed and skilled engineers?
+Making your HR staff happier and helping them resolve daily workplace issues faster?
 But what is the particular, named problem to solve?

 So what to do?

-There are basically two reasons why companies choose to develop an internal HR system.
+There are basically two reasons why companies choose to develop an internal HR system instead of outsourcing business HR tasks.

-In Calamari, we are committed to making the best HR software available.
+At Calamari (start your free trial today!), we are committed to helping many small businesses manage HR efficiently with reliable software.
 Thus, the best way to mitigate the reasons mentioned above is to switch to Calamari – we have a rich library of features and integrations to use, with hundreds of customers worldwide.

 We recently gave the interview to the WebsitePlanet - the place where you can find info about building and marketing a website.
 It tells about the history of our HR management software, the impact of Covid-19 pandemic, and our plans for the future.
 Check it out if you want to find out how it is to run a company like ours.

 And if you already are a Calamari user – contact our support.
-As a startup, we have a team small enough to be real people, actively listening and understanding your needs and feedback.
+As a startup, we have a team small enough to listen carefully and take your time reviewing customer feedback.

 If you wish to talk more about the features of a perfect HR system for your company, don’t hesitate to contact us now!
 We will be happy to prove to you that Calamari is the best pick possible!